elixir-oasis/oasis/README.md

           type: string
 ```

+### Run mix task

-And then we run the following command to generate the corresponding files:
+And then we run the following mix task to generate the corresponding files:

 ```
 mix oas.gen.plug --file path/to/petstore-mini.yaml
 ```

-We will see these:
+We will see these output:

 ```
 Generates Router and Plug modules from OAS